 In contrast to the beauty of the orchid’s flowers, the root or stem is rather strange looking.
 It’s these roots that allow for a symbiotic relationship with trees.
 We placed the orchids in the trees when they were out of bloom.

 The gangly roots will stick to the tree branches and that happens over time

 Hanging Orchids In Your Trees

 The south side of the tree is generally best suited for orchid attachment.
-You’ll want a shady spot, but an area that still gets plenty of filtered sunlight.
+You’ll want a spot with partial shade.
+An area that still gets plenty of filtered sunlight would be ideal.

-When you grow orchids on trees the roots need just the basics of air and water.
+When you grow orchids on trees, the roots only need the basics: air and water.
 However, to enhance active growth you can help by fertilizing monthly during the warm growing months.
-Use a specialized orchid fertilizer applying to the roots with a mister.
+Use a specialized orchid fertilizer to apply to the roots with a mister.

 PIN THIS POST NOW TO REFER TO LATER!